roryl/lucee-book/classes.md

 </noscript>

 ##Default Constructor
-In lucee, you may define a default constructor for your Component by providing a function called init.
+In lucee, components may have a default constructor by providing a function called init.
 There can only be one constructor and Lucee does not support method overloading

 {% gist id="https://gist.github.com/roryl/5a127d2d99c09924b3aa",file="default_constructor.cfc" %}{% endgist %}